-The humpback whale is distributed worldwide in all ocean basins, though it is less common in Arctic waters.
-In winter, most humpback whales occur in the temperate and tropical waters of the North and South Hemispheres (from 10(-23(latitude).
-Humpback whales in the high latitudes of the North Pacific are seasonal migrants that feed on zooplankton and small schooling fishes (NMFS 1991).
-The historic feeding range of humpback whales in the North Pacific encompassed coastal and inland waters around the Pacific Rim from Point Conception.
-California, north to the Gulf of Alaska and the Bering Sea, and west along the A leutian Islands to the Kamchatka Peninsula and into the Sea of Okhotsk (Nemoto 1957, Tomlin 1967, Johnson and Wolman 1984).
+The humpback whale is distributed worldwide in all ocean basins, though in the North Pacific it does not occur in Arctic waters.
+In winter, most humpback whales occur in the subtropical and tropical waters of the Northern and Southern Hemispheres.
+Humpback whales in the high latitudes of the North Pacific are seasonal migrants that feed on euphausiids and small schooling fishes (NMFS 1991, Clapham and Mead 1999).
+The historic feeding range of humpback whales in the North Pacific encompassed coastal and inland waters around the Pacific Rim from Point Conception, California, north to the Gulf of Alaska and the Bering Sea, and west along the Aleutian Islands to the Kamchatka Peninsula and into the Sea of Okhotsk (Nemoto 1957, Tomlin 1967, Johnson and Wolman 1984).
+The Asian wintering area extends from the South China Sea east through the Philippines, Ryukyu Retto, Ogasawara Gunto, Mariana Islands, and Marshall Islands (Rice 1998).
 The humpback whale population in much of this range was considerably reduced as a result of intensive commercial exploitation during the 20th century.